 The Mediterranean diet has an impressive global reputation.
 Not only is it good for our overall physical health but studies have also shown that it is a powerhouse eating-pattern that can help you manage clinical depression.

-As good as the Mediterranean diet is, it’s not the only dietary plan that can improve your mental health.
+As good as the Mediterranean diet is, it’s not the only diet that can improve your mental health.

 Professor Felice Jacka, director of the Food and Mood Centre led by Deakin University, explains that other international diets boasting similar principles to the Mediterranean-style diet can be just as effective in treating or preventing depression.